 Copyright or Trademark your Logo

 Copyrights and trademarks are used to protect your intellectual property against infringement.
 Copyrights protect works of authorship, such as written work, film, audio, digital files and logos.
 These usually apply to works you’ve created.
 Trademarks are used for words, phrases, and symbols that identify a company and distinguish it from others.
 Because our custom logos include original, and often times commissioned, artwork you may want both a copyright and trademark to protect it and your brand from unauthorized use.
+We recommend you talk to an attorney, as 3plains does not apply for a copyright or give legal advice to our clients.

 Apply for a Copyright